Q: What can I expect during my first appointment?

 A: Dr. Kaveh and one of our highly trained hygienists will assess your oral health and thoroughly examine your teeth, gums, and the bone around them.
 This includes observing the way your teeth fit together and the way your jaw works.
 We will perform an oral cancer exam, record any existing conditions, and take any necessary x-rays.
 We will listen to your concerns and answer any questions you may have.
 Once we have gathered this information, Dr. Kaveh will create your treatment plan based on your concerns, values, and budget.

-For more details on what to expect at your first visit, see our section dedicated to this topic!
+For more details on what to expect at your first visit, click here to learn more about our Madison WI teeth cleaning and oral health exams!

 Q: What are my financial options for dental treatment?